WANdisco/wandisco-documentation-ldm/docs/configuration-ldm.md

 ## LDAP Authentication

-Through the UI, you can configure the LDAP login credentials for LiveData Migrator users.
+You can configure the LDAP login credentials for LiveData Migrator users through the UI:

 1. Anywhere in the LiveData Migrator UI, open Settings by clicking on the gear icon in the bottom left.
 1. Select "LDAP Authentication" from the Settings tab that opens.